siddle00/ece209as_project/docs/report.md

 # 4. Evaluation and Results

 # 5. Discussion and Conclusions

+  -**What worked?**: Adopting the one class learning approach helped in generalising the model for unknown spoof attacks.

+  -**What did not work?**: Although single systems did give comparable results to state of the art fusion models, better performance was expected.
+Probably a feature fusion could have aided in better results.

+  -**What could have been done differently?**: Using deep models to extract features rather than using MFCC, CQCC.

+  -**Future directions**: Exploring performances on individual spoof attacks and propose maybe an ensemble architecture to handle different spoofing attacks.

 # 6. References
 [1] Kanervisto, Anssi & Hautamäki, Ville & Kinnunen, Tomi & Yamagishi, Junichi.
 (2022).
 Optimizing Tandem Speaker Verification and Anti-Spoofing Systems.